Weichen6603/clip-zero-shot-eval/README.md

 #### TreeOfLife-10M (Biological Taxa Classification)

+> ⚠️ **Warning**
+> Due to the large size of the dataset, local and WebDataset modes have not been tested.
+The provided code and usage instructions are for reference only.
+Streaming mode is recommended for quick visualization and experimentation.

 TreeOfLife-10M is the largest ML-ready biological dataset with 10+ million images covering 454,000+ taxa.
 We provide flexible configuration options to accommodate different use cases and resource constraints.

 ```bash